10 November 2020

 This is where buckets and towels can come in useful to catch any excess water once the dishwasher waste pipe is disconnected.
 A common location for your waste pipe to lead into is the same line as your sink.
 The pipe which Is attached may be fastened tight by a bolt or screw.
 Some can be loosened by hand while others will require your tools.

 Again, if you’re not planning on immediately plugging in a new appliance you will need to block off the exposed pipe.
-Water from the sink can leak out of this hole so it's best to block it with a cap like this.
+Water from the sink can leak out of this hole so it’s best to block it with a cap.
 Like before, your specific pipe may require a unique cap to block it so do some research into what cap you require.